Representation Theory of General Linear Supergroups in Characteristic 2: Introduction

 \subsection{Acknowledgments}

 I am deeply grateful to my advisor, Pavel Etingof, for both suggesting the problems in this paper and providing a huge amount of insightful advice on how to approach both the proofs and general ways of thinking about these problems.
-I am also grateful to Arun Kannan for our helpful conversations about the Verlinde categories, Andrew Snowden and Karthik Ganapathy for asking many excellent questions about $\Ver_4^+$ during a seminar talk on this paper, some of which are answered here, and Kevin Coulembier for helpful comments.
+I am also grateful to Arun Kannan for our helpful conversations about the Verlinde categories and the Steinberg tensor product theorem, Andrew Snowden and Karthik Ganapathy for asking many excellent questions about $\Ver_4^+$ during a seminar talk on this paper, some of which are answered here, and Kevin Coulembier for our discussions on $\Ver_4^+$ and the Steinberg tensor product theorem.
+I am also grateful to the anonymous reviewers who provided feedback on this article.
+This work was partially supported by NSF grant DMS-2001318.